ioogoinc/xtwitter/README.md

 Explanation of database schema:

-This tweeter database es composed by a several entities:
+This tweeter database es composed by several entities:

+user:
-user which is the main entity can publish many tweets
+user which is the main entity can publish many tweets.
+One-to-many relationship

 tweets are composed by a single user